Skip to main content

 Step 1.
 Select Motor Model

 Please select your motor model from the Model No. drop-down menu.
 The system will automatically fill in the corresponding rated specifications (torque, current, frequency, speed, etc.).
-If your model is not in the menu, please manually enter the parameters according to the motor Nameplate.
+If your model is not in the menu, please manually enter the parameters according to the motor nameplate.

 info